-Legal and Corporate due diligence (or Broker Review as it is known on the Propel(x) platform) on a startup involves confirming they are who they say they are, they have what they say they have, and they can deliver on their projections if all goes according to plan.
+Legal and Corporate due diligence (on the Propel(x) platform) on a startup involves confirming they are who they say they are, they have what they say they have, and they can deliver on their projections if all goes according to plan.
 This requires an in-depth investigation into the company and its founders, including background checks, reviewing contracts, and studying the offering.
 It includes verifying the claims of founders who say they have already raised funds in a current round by checking their bank statements and reviewing financial reports to confirm growth statements are realistic.

 Hubble Investments, LLC Broker Dealer registered with the US Financial Industry Regulatory Authority (FINRA) and member of the US Securities Investor Protection Corporation, carries out a detailed Broker Review on any investment opportunity offered on the Propel(x) angel investment platform.
 Hubble Investments is owned by Propel(x) and are under common ownership and control.